Privacy Policy

 Newsletter data

-If you would like to subscribe to the newsletter offered on this website, we will need from you an e‑mail address as well as information that allow us to verify that you are the owner of the e‑mail address provided, and consent to the receipt of the newsletter.
-No further data shall be collected or shall be collected only on a voluntary basis.
-We shall use such data only for the sending of the requested information and shall not share such data with any third parties.
+If you would like to receive the newsletter offered on the website, we require an e‑mail address from you as well as information that allows us to verify that you are the owner of the e‑mail address provided and that you agree to receive the newsletter.
+Further data is not collected or only on a voluntary basis.
+For the handling of the newsletter, we use newsletter service providers, which are described below.

 The data deposited with us for the purpose of subscribing to the newsletter will be stored by us until you unsubscribe from the newsletter or the newsletter service provider and deleted from the newsletter distribution list after you unsubscribe from the newsletter.
 Data stored for other purposes with us remain unaffected.